airtai/faststream/docs/docs/en/getting-started/observability/opentelemetry/baggage.md

 await broker.publish("hello", "first", headers=headers)
 ```

-All interaction with baggage at the **consumption level** occurs through the **CurrentBaggage** object, which is automatically substituted from the context:
+All interactions with baggage at the **consumption level** occurs through the **CurrentBaggage** object, which is automatically injected from the context:

 ```python linenums="1" hl_lines="6-10 17-18 24"
 from faststream.opentelemetry import CurrentBaggage